How to Sift Flour for All Your Baking Needs

 Continue until all flour has fallen into the bowl.

-Step 5: Incorporate flour into batter
+Step 5: Incorporate Flour into Batter

 Add flour to other dry ingredients.

-How to Sift Flour with a KitchenAid® Sifter + Scale Attachment
+Sifting Flour with a KitchenAid® Sifter + Scale Attachment

 The best flour sifter is one that sifts and incorporates flour gradually into your mixing bowl.
 Follow these steps to learn how to sift flour with a sifter.